writerthethinker1/relax_write/materials/course_files/notes/books/index.md

 ---
 layout: post
 title: 'Books'
+comments: "Some books for the course, all freely available to you.
+I write the problems for the course, so the book problems aren't graded and we're not trying to 'hunt and peck' looking for answers for the next set."
 ---

-Some books for the course, all freely available to you.
-I write the problems for the course, so the book problems aren't graded and we're not trying to 'hunt and peck' looking for answers for the next set.
+{{ page.comments }}

 <div>
 {% for thing in site.markdown_notes %}